SeanHorner/tech_stack_notes/MongoDB.md

 - **Ad-hoc Queries**: It supports ad-hoc queries by indexing BSON documents and using a unique query language.
 - **Schemaless**:   MongoDB provides excellent felxibility by not requiring documents to adhere to a schema.
 - **Sharding**:     MongoDB uses sharding to allow horizontal scaling of workloads, allowing higher data throughput by leveraging cluster nodes.

+## What is an index in MongoDB?

+An index is a listing of the documents in a collection ordered by a specified field.
+A collection can have multiple indices on different fields.
+An index is useful for increasing the speed of running a query, but the trade off is that it increases the time inserting documents into the collection takes, since Mongo has to figure out where the document fits into the index.

 ## What is the default port for MongoDB?